Jihong-Tang/RNA-pathway/miRNA-pathway/README.md

 The coding logic is based on the cluster usage.
 To fasten the processing, we could use the paralleling methods to batch our job.
 The data processing codes and job batching script could be checked in the next part.

+The output file contains only the sequence content, RNAFold format folding information, MFE and seuqnece name, which facilitates the preparation of Matlab data reading to use the [HairpIndex program](https://genome.cshlp.org/content/27/3/374).

 ## Code

 ### Data processing